Welcome to Northeast Ohio

 Just more than 576 square miles in area, Stark County is home to 17 townships and 20 cities and villages.
 Although the largest municipality and the county seat is the City of Canton, with the next largest cities being Alliance and Massillon, each individual area of the county has something unique to offer.

 Stark and Carroll counties have excellent school districts, with a variety of educational programs, extracurricular activities and sports teams for all children of all ages.
 Additionally, many districts offer adult and community education courses.
-Click here for a listing of area school districts, with links to district’s Web sites.

 The Ohio Department of Education has information on area school districts, including School District Report Cards.
 Click here to access the information by district.